islanderz/maha-coding-challenge/README.md

 Since data connectivity is a point of failure, a circuit-breaker pattern was implemented, so that the data can be pulled from a local file, should the database link be down.

 The integration tests were very handy to test incrementally the development of the webservice and the end-to-end request/response for simple and less simple scenarios - for example, when combination of watches without discount, and discounted plus non-discounted price of the same watch are involved.

+## Improvements
+For the webservice request, wrong watch IDs gave "error": "Internal Server Error".
+Additional validations to be added.

+Another improvement on performance is on the operation to get all the watches to compute the total price.
+Istead of fetching all the watches, we could use a 'query by IDs' to retrieve only the watches which are part of the 'order' and for which the details are needed.